VinayakFia/Obsidian/COMP4920/Assignment 1.md

 ## Draft 1

 **Expound Kantian ethics**
 Specifically, Kantian ethics is based on concept of the *categorical imperative*, which, in its original form, is based on the formulation: "Act only according to that maxim whereby you can at the same time will that it should become a universal law".
-So, a moral agent must first reduce a proposed action to a maxim, after which they must reason whether they will said maxim to become moral law.
-Suppose I proposed the action of *lying to my friend about *
+A moral agent must first reduce a proposed action to a maxim.
+Then, they must reason whether they will said maxim to become moral law, that is, all rational beings must act according to said maxim regardless of personal desire or outcome.
+Suppose one was considering lying to their f